ForgoRew/ForgoRew/README.md

 - 👋 Hi, I’m @ForgoRew
 - 👀 I’m interested in bioinformatics.
 - 🌱 I’m currently learning coding in Java.
+Also developing some bioinf skills and C#
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...